Debmalya017Das/Spefix_homepage/README.md

+# SPEFX
-# This is a prototype homepage for project SPEFIX for my intership at PLATYPUSBOX
+This is a prototype homepage for project SPEFIX for my intership at PLATYPUSBOX